GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ### Parameter & Argument

-Following are the difference between parameters and arguments that is referred significantly when discussed on function.
+Following is a difference between parameter and argument that is referred significantly when discussing function:

 **Parameter**
 Parameter is a function-internal local variable: because parameters is a function-exclusive local variable, it cannot be called from outside.